zhdk/tpf-server/README.txt

 Installation
 ------------

-Make sure to get the latest Pure Data from:
+Install Pure Data with your package manager or get binaries
+from:

   https://puredata.info/downloads/